 -

-Click Browse and select your private key (
+Click Browse and select your private key (.ppk file from PuTTYgen).

 Go back to Session, enter the server IP, and click Open.